 - Expect aftershocks. - Check for fire, electrical and other hazards.
-Follow the procedure for "Fire" of this Plan. - If someone is missing, the Fire Warden from that area will search all rooms, offices and bathrooms checking for people who may be trapped as soon as it is safe to do so. - Leave doors to rooms open (unless there is a fire). - Assess if anyone is injured and provide/arrange for medical assistance where required. - Check telephone lines and notify IT if there are problems.
+Follow the usual procedure for fire. - Call Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app) to inform them of any electrical problems or other building related problems. - If someone is discovered to be missing, the Fire Warden from that area will search all rooms, offices and bathrooms checking for people who may be trapped as soon as it is safe to do so. - Leave doors to rooms open (unless there is a fire). - Assess if anyone is injured and provide medical assistance where required. - Check telephone lines and notify IT if there are problems.
 Minimize phone and cell use. - Do not evacuate, but check to ensure the routes are clear. - Assess further damage in your unit.
-Use caution when opening doors to rooms or cupboards, as objects may fall. - Report any building related problems or unsafe situations to Safety and Security (334-6042, or speed dial 222 from your Office/Classroom phone, or via the Mobile App).
+Use caution when opening doors to rooms or cupboards, as objects may fall. - Notify Safety and Security (334-6042, speed dial 222 from your office/classroom phone or via the YC Mobile app) or your instructor/direct supervisor of unsafe situations for appropriate follow up.